kc596/fifthon/README.md

 ### TODO
 - chromedriver automatic download
 - query_hash extraction from javascript files instead of config.
 Is this even necessary or will it help?
+- fix bug of initializing logger with loading configuration